 3. TREO includes Y2O3

 Historical processing at Phalaborwa, including initial flotation by Foskor followed by further processing in Sasol’s phosphoric acid plant, deposited a gypsum residue with upgraded rare earth elements in the stacks.
-With the rare earth elements already in a chemically ‘cracked’ form, Rainbow’s process allows them to be recovered from a single hydrometallurgical processing plant.
+The phosphoric acid production process also subjected the material to sulphuric acid and heat, which led to the majority of the rare earths in the phosphogypsum material at Phalaborwa being in “cracked” chemical form which is amenable to direct acid leaching.

 - There is no requirement for hard rock mining, including waste stripping, which usually represents a large proportion of the cost base for a traditional hard rock mine